VMD121199/road-sign-detection/README.md

 3. **Training:** The model was trained for Z epochs using the Adam optimizer, cost is calculated by location loss and label loss.

-4. **Evaluation:** The trained model was evaluated on a separate validation dataset, achieving an accuracy of A%.
+4. **Evaluation:** The trained model was evaluated on a separate validation dataset, achieving an accuracy of 78.71% for label accuracy and 70.68% for bounding box accuracy.

 5. **Fine-tuning (Optional):** Fine-tuning on specific road sign categories or regions of interest was performed to improve model accuracy in critical areas.